OfficeDev/office-js-docs-pr/docs/word/word-add-ins-troubleshooting.md

 ---
 title: Troubleshoot Word add-ins
-description: Learn how to troubleshoot development errors in Word add-ins. ms.date: 06/27/2023 ms.topic: troubleshooting ms.localizationpriority: medium
+description: Learn how to troubleshoot development errors in Word add-ins. ms.date: 09/24/2024 ms.topic: troubleshooting ms.localizationpriority: medium
 ---

 # Troubleshoot Word add-ins

 This article discusses troubleshooting issues that are unique to Word.
-Use the feedback tool at the end of the page to suggest other issues that can be added to the article.
+Use the feedback tool at the end of the page to suggest other issues that can be added to this article.

 ## Body.insertFileFromBase64 doesn't insert header or footer